 SEARCHING FOR MORE LIKE THIS?

-If you love this recipe, try one of our other Indian-inspired favorites!
+If you love this recipe, try one of these Indian favorites!

 SERVING SUGGESTIONS

-- Basmati Rice, Jeera Rice, Pulao, Cauliflower Rice
+- Rice: Basmati Rice, Jeera Rice, Pulao, Cauliflower Rice

 WHAT TO DO WITH THE LEFTOVERS

-- FRIDGE – Store the leftovers in an airtight container; it will keep for 2-4 days.
+- Refrigerate – Store the leftovers in an airtight container; it will keep for 2-4 days.

-- FREEZER – Allow the dish to cool, and add it to a freezer-safe container or bag.
-Karahi Gosht freezes for up to 2 months.
-When you’re ready to eat, defrost in the fridge overnight.
+- Freeze – Let the dish cool and transfer it to a freezer-safe container or bag for storage.
+Karahi gosht freezes for up to 2 months.

 FREQUENTLY ASKED QUESTIONS